CakeDC/utils/readme.md

 * Archive        - Creates the data for "archive" date ranges that can be used to generated links like "May 2010", "March 2010",...
 * FormPreserver  - Allow to keep form data between login redirect and returning back after login.
 * Pingbacks      -
+* PriorityArray  - Search and set the priority elements to the start of the array without losing the key value index.
 * Referer        - Allow to keep referer url inside the add/edit form to reuse it for redirect on success POST or submit.
 * Utils          -